We allow AM to FM conversions by changing the technical details for a transmitter. This is done through a variation to a Licence Area Plan (LAP).

 The progress and timing of AM to FM conversions depends on various factors and cannot always be guaranteed.

-For more information on how we prioritise requests, please refer to Assessing and prioritising requests to vary radio licence Area Plans (LAPs).
+For more information on how we prioritise requests, please refer to the broadcast planning and LAP variation guidelines below.

 Starting a FM radio service